bbc/bug/docs/pages/development/status-handling.md

 # Status Handling

 Modules should implement a status endpoint.
-This is used by Bug core to generate the coloured Alerts on the home page and toolbar.
+This is used by Bug core to generate the coloured alerts on the home page and toolbar.

 It should be located at `/container/yourpanelid/status`